Grand Rapids, Minnesota: History

 The gateway to the Edge of the Wilderness Scenic Byway in Grand Rapids welcomes visitors to one of the terminus towns of the Byway.

-Grand Rapids became a logging town, as the Mississippi River provided an optimal method of log shipment to population centers.
+Grand Rapids became a logging town, as the Mississippi River provided an optimal way to ship logs to population centers.
 Blandin Paper Mill opened in 1902.
-The Forest History Center, located in Grand Rapids, MN, is a State Historic Site and a living history museum that recreates life as it was in a turn of the 20th century logging camp.
-Costumed interpreters guide visitors through a recreated circa 1890s logging camp to educate the public on the history of white pine logging and its relevance to today's economy.
-Miles of nature trails, educational naturalist programming, and an interpretive museum are also located on the site.
+The Forest History Center, in Grand Rapids, is a State Historic Site and a living history museum that recreates life in a turn-of-the-20th-century logging camp.
+Costumed interpreters educate visitors on the history of white pine logging and its relevance to today's economy.
+Miles of nature trails, educational naturalist programming, and an interpretive museum are also at the site.

-Old Central School, located in downtown Grand Rapids, was built in 1895 in the Richardsonian Romanesque style of architecture.
+Old Central School, in downtown Grand Rapids, was built in 1895 in the Richardsonian Romanesque style of architecture.
 The three-story building served as an elementary school from 1895 to 1972.
 A community effort restored the building in 1984 and it now serves as a location for commerce and is listed on the National Register of Historic Places.

-In 1991 Enbridge's Line 3 pipeline ruptured, spilling 1.7 million gallons of oil into the area, including the Prairie River, in the largest inland oil spill in US history.
+In 1991, Enbridge's Line 3 pipeline ruptured, spilling 1.7 million gallons of oil into the area, including the Prairie River, in the largest inland oil spill in U.S. history.

 Geography

-According to the United States Census Bureau, the city has a total area of 24.44 sqmi, of which 22.56 sqmi is land and 1.88 sqmi is water.
+According to the United States Census Bureau, the city has an area of 24.44 sqmi, of which 22.56 sqmi is land and 1.88 sqmi is water.

 Major highways

-The city of Grand Rapids sits at the junction of U.S. Highways 2 and 169.
-U.S. Highway 2 runs west towards Bemidji and east towards Duluth.
-U.S. Highway 169 heads south to Hill City, and ultimately towards the city of Minneapolis.
-In the opposite direction, U.S. Highway 169 heads up the Mesabi Range passing through Hibbing and several smaller towns along the way until it reaches the city of Virginia.
-Grand Rapids is also the starting point of State Highway 38, designated a National Scenic Byway by the USDOT, and marked as the Edge of the Wilderness Scenic Byway as it travels toward Effie.
-The following routes are located within the city of Grand Rapids.
+Grand Rapids is at the junction of U.S. Highways 2 and 169.
+U.S. Highway 2 runs west toward Bemidji and east toward Duluth.
+U.S. Highway 169 heads south to Hill City and ultimately to Minneapolis.
+In the opposite direction, U.S. Highway 169 heads up the Mesabi Range, passing through Hibbing and several smaller towns until it reaches the city of Virginia.
+Grand Rapids is also the starting point of State Highway 38, designated a National Scenic Byway by the United States Department of Transportation and marked as the Edge of the Wilderness Scenic Byway as it travels toward Effie.
+The following routes are within Grand Rapids: